 When you're training a model with structured data, irrespective of where you're training that model, follow these steps:

-Search Vertex Feature Store to determine if existing features satisfy your requirements.
+Search Vertex AI Feature Store to determine if existing features satisfy your requirements.

-If there are features in Vertex Feature Store that you want to use, fetch those features for your training labels using Vertex Feature Store's batch serving capability.
+If there are features in Vertex AI Feature Store that you want to use, fetch those features for your training labels using Vertex AI Feature Store's batch serving capability.

 Fetch raw data from your data lake and write your scripts to perform the necessary feature processing and engineering.